 Homeowners with sufficient equity can list their property with a qualified agent that understands the foreclosure process in their area.

-If a homeowner owes more on their property than it is currently worth, then they can hire a qualified real estate agent to market and sell their property through the negotiation of a short sale with their lender.
+If a homeowner owes more for their property than it is currently worth, then they can hire a qualified real estate agent to market and sell their property through the negotiation of a short sale with their lender.
 This typically requires the property to be on the market for sale and the homeowner must have a financial hardship to qualify.
 Hardship can be simply defined as a material change in the financial stability of the homeowner between the date of the home purchase and the date of the short sale negotiation.
 Acceptable hardship include but are not limited to: high mortgage payment increase, job loss, divorce, excessive debt, bad health, forced or unplanned relocation and more.

 This represents only a summary of some of the solutions available to homeowners facing foreclosure.
 Please Contact Sam today for a free confidential evaluation of your individual situation, property value, and possible options.
 I am not the expert in all these matters, but I can direct you to those who are after determining the best option(s) for you to pursue.